liapetrose/featuristic/README.md

 1. `dia`

-The following diagnosis features can be created for each timeframe of interest:
+The following types of diagnosis features can be created for each timeframe of interest:

 - count of zocat in each timeframe
-- count of zocat mod in each timeframe
+- count of zocat mod (onc) in each timeframe
+- count of single ccs cat in each timeframe
 - count of multi ccs cat in each timeframe
 - count of each gagne category in each timeframe
 - cumulative gagne score in each timeframe

-- days to last zocat dia in each timeframe
-- days to last multi ccs cat in each timeframe
+For each of the above feature types (1) - (4), the "days to the last instance" can also be computed for each timeframe.

+2. `lvs`

+The following types of vital signs features can be created for each timeframe of interest: